All Natural and Safe Pest Control for Mosquitoes & Ticks

 Why use harmful chemicals?
-Our Mosquito and Tick Control is effective and 100% all-natural!
+Our organic lawn treatments for Mosquito and Tick Control are effective and 100% all-natural!
 It is common, especially during the summer months, to choose a harsh chemical to get rid of the critters and pests that visit your garden.
 Keep your children and pets safe by choosing a natural method of pest control!
 We use all natural ingredients in our pest control products and you’ll find the success rate is just as strong as (if not stronger than) those nasty chemicals.

 We use a potent blend of garlic juice spray to repel mosquitoes.
 The garlic used in our mosquito spray is a very powerful variety which is much more potent than the garlic found in grocery stores.
 Garlic contains natural sulfur which repels mosquitoes and is an all-natural alternative to chemical repellents.
 Farmers and master gardeners have been spraying garlic juice for years and it’s completely safe for your pets and children!
 The garlic scent in our formula is undetectable by human noses but is highly irritating for pests!